Is Your Site Mobile-Friendly or Just Pleasing Google?

 Additionally new themes usually look far better than old ones and offer a much better user experience in general.

-Google threatens webmasters again
+Google threatens publishers again

 • images